 Surviving without the Grid

 That explains it.
-The power goes out a couple times a year, but this time is different.
+The power goes out a couple of times a year, but this time is different.
 It’s not coming back.
 Are you ready for that?
-What do you need to survive in this situation.
+What do you need to survive in this situation?

 Water procurement can be as simple as rain barrels or finding a pond, lake, stream or river coupled with boiling or water filtration, but is essential to surviving without the grid.
 Here are some posts where we’ve discussed water.

-You can forage, fish, hunt or trap your food.
-If you are really smart, you’d probably raise your own livestock.
-In cities or suburbs you could raise some chickens or rabbits.
+In cities or suburbs, you could raise some chickens or rabbits.
 A goat would be handy for fresh goat’s milk.

 How will you stay warm in the winter?